YaoXinZhi/Cancer-Alterome/README.md

 # Cancer-Alterome
 In the quest to unravel the intricate mechanisms underlying tumors, understanding cancer is crucial for developing effective treatments.
 Our project, Cancer-Alterome, addresses this challenge by presenting a literature-mined dataset focusing on the regulatory events within an organism's biological processes or clinical phenotypes induced by genetic alterations.

-The repository includes the original pipeline implementation for the Cancer-Alterome construction, as well as the code of data statistics and visualization.
+The repository includes the original pipeline implementation for the Cancer-Alterome construction, baseically used to extract the Genetic Alteration caused Regulatory Events (GARE), as well as the script for data statistics and visualization.

 - - -